faskai/amethyst/README.md

 `Amethyst` is the first AI-native language and IDE to build composite agents.

-It optimizes human happiness by abstracting complexity.
+It optimizes human happiness by hiding complexity.
 We're taking the "English is the next programming language" to its logical conclusion.

 Internally, Amethyst takes care of reliability, accuracy (multiple agents) and provides enterprise level scale, so that builders don't have to write explicit code for them.
 It's inspired by the principles of Ruby and uses convention over configuration choices in many places to keep the developer experience simple.